-- Rev. 1.0: Initial release - Rev. 1.1: Updated technical specifications and DI/DO pin definitions. - Rev. 1.2: Updated with UL related information in the Technical Specifications.
+- Rev. 1.0: Initial release - Rev. 1.1: Updated and corrected Auto-tracking specifications.
+Removed the patrol tour number for it is currently not supported. - Rev. 1.2: Corrected and added a note about preset positions and the available positions for patrol. - Rev. 1.3: Corrected technical specifications. - Rev. 1.4: Updated technical specifications and DI/DO pin definitions. - Rev. 1.5: Updated with UL related information in the Technical Specifications.